jakobmaier-eu/paris-traffic-prediction/README.md

-# paris-traffic-prediction
+# Paris Traffic Prediction

-University project for prediction using ML techniques
+University project for prediction using ML techniques on time series data.